akaleeroy/collapse-lingo/README.md

 ## Innovation

+The Golden Rule of Technological Innovation:

 > _Innovation does not solve problems, it creates them_

+The second rule of technological innovation:

+> _Sucessful innovations are always highly disruptive_

+The _fighting tanks with horses_ methaphor.

 – <kbd>[👤 Ugo Bardi](#ugo-bardi)</kbd> [Cassandra's Legacy: The Coming Seneca Cliff of the Automotive Industry: the Converging Effect of Disruptive Technologies and Social Factors](https://cassandralegacy.blogspot.com/2017/05/the-coming-seneca-cliff-of-automotive.html)